Volvo

 Volvo drivers for the 1984 ETCC: Thomas Lindstrom (Swed), Valentin Simons (Bel), Ulf Granberg (Swed), Greger Petersson (Swed), Michel Delcourt (Bel), Pierre Dieudonne (Bel), Jean-Marie Baert (Bel), Eje Elgh (Swed), Jean-Marie Pirney (Bel), Per Stureson (Swed), Rune Tobiasson (Swed), Anders Olofsson ((Swed), Ingmar Persson (Swed), Robert Kvist (Swed), Patrick Neve (Bel), Frank Jelinsky (Ger), Bernard De Dryver (Bel), Giorgio Cipolli (It). |

-Engineering) LHD 240 Turbo (car numbers 4, 34,
+The red Team Delcourt LHD 240 Turbo (car numbers 4, 34,

-21, ans 12) shown in these races was built 1984 by Guy
+21, and 12) shown in these races was built for the 1984 ETCC season by Guy

 Trigaux Motors (GTM Engineering) for the Belgium Volvo